Jeff Brohm

-Jeffrey Scott Brohm (born April 24, 1971) is an American football coach and former quarterback.
-He is who is the head football coach at his alma mater, the University of Louisville, a position he has held since the 2023 season.
-Brohm played college football for the Louisville Cardinals for coach Howard Schnellenberger from 1989 to 1993.
-He played professionally in the National Football League (NFL) for seven seasons, from 1994 to 2000, and the XFL in 2001.
-Brohm served as the head football coach of the Western Kentucky University from 2014 to 2016 and Purdue University from 2017 to 2022.
+Jeffrey Scott Brohm (born April 24, 1971) is an American college football coach and former professional quarterback.
+He is the head football coach at his alma mater, the University of Louisville, a position he has held since the 2023 season.
+Brohm played college football for the Louisville Cardinals under coach Howard Schnellenberger from 1989 to 1993.
+He played professionally in the National Football League (NFL) for seven seasons from 1994 to 2000 and the XFL in 2001.
+Brohm served as the head football coach at Western Kentucky University from 2014 to 2016 and Purdue University from 2017 to 2022.

 Brohm was born in Louisville, Kentucky.
 His father, Oscar, was a quarterback for Louisville and a high school football coach in Louisville.
 He attended Trinity High School in Louisville, Kentucky.
 After graduation from high school, he was selected by the Montreal Expos in the seventh round of the 1989 MLB Draft, but he instead decided to pursue playing football and baseball at the University of Louisville.
 After spending his freshman season as a backup quarterback, he was once again selected in the MLB Draft, this time in the fourth round by the Cleveland Indians.
 This time Brohm had a change of heart and decided to pursue a professional baseball career in the summers when he wasn't playing football.
 After two summers, he decided to drop baseball and focus solely on football.
 As starting quarterback for two seasons, he led the Cardinals to the 1993 Liberty Bowl.